elz4/bridge-front-door/README.md

 3. Create a service account key [here](https://console.cloud.google.com/apis/credentials/serviceaccountkey?project=YOURPROJECT) and download as a json in the home directory.
 Rename credentials.json for current code to work.
 4. On first running of the script, you may get an error message with a link to enable text to enable various APIs.
 You can click through and enable them in the Vertex AI console.

+The file `app.py` is just an AI generated flask module to serve up static audio files.
+It will need editing and a lightweight front end.
+Other options for future state are below.

 ### Future State
 In the future, a lightweight webapp could be made using some of the tools below, suggested by various team members at the Hackathon, to leverage the automated translations.